tzeikob/javascript-patterns/foundational/callback/readme.md

 # The Callback Pattern

 A callback is nothing more than a function, which in JavaScript is considered a **first-class** object.
 Functions can be assigned to variables, passed as arguments in other functions and even returned by functions.
-In both the synchronous and asynchronous world of JavaScript this is considered a foundational concept, because either we can pass functionality to be executed at the current cycle (sync) or at a subsequent cycle (async) of the event loop.
+In both the synchronous and asynchronous world of JavaScript this is considered a foundational concept, because either we can pass functionality to be executed at the current cycle (synchronously) or at a subsequent cycle (asynchronously) of the event loop.

 ## Implementation